 But parents aren’t the only ones underestimating whether a child’s weight is too high.
 According to the study’s lead researcher Abrar Alshahrani from the University of Nottingham, “Our study also found a tendency for health professionals to underestimate weight, which suggests that overweight children may not be offered the support they need to ensure good health.”

 As health providers, we found this finding critically important: it challenges us to be better about raising any concerns we have about your child’s weight.
 At Welia Health, we are your partners in health for you and your family.
 Together we can help instill healthy habits in your family.
 Here are two tools that we recommend that are focused on combating childhood obesity:

 The “5210 Program” – a simple guideline

 Researchers at Penn State developed an initiative called 5210 Healthy Children.
-The program, which is endorsed by the American Academy of Pediatricians, aims to have children:
+The program, which the American Academy of Pediatricians endorses, aims to have children: